TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 <li> I'm a questioning plural, i'm doing my reserches still but that doesn't mean i let you do source talk unless i know you.</li>
 <li> i'm a big fan of blinkies + Bright clors of themm..... you'll see me placing them in-sight LOL</li>
 <br>
-!!MAY BE AGRESSIVE TO PHIGHTING FANS DUE TO PAST EXPERIENCE WITH THEM!!/nm phighting fans extremely iwc unless friend.
+!!MAY BE AGRESSIVE TO PHIGHTING FANS DUE TO PAST EXPERIENCE WITH THEM!!
+BUT I'LL TRY TO BE NICE/nm phighting fans extremely iwc unless friend.
 <br>